khatington/Project_Bright/README.md

 </p>

+> [!NOTE]
-> Note: This is a very simple program and UI.
+> This is a very simple program and UI.
 The time is set to seconds instead of minutes to demonstrate its functionality quickly. <br/>

 ## References
  `Project related source codes` contains programs I have found helpful for this project.<br/>